electroglyph/contexto_solver/README.md

 Qdrant will need to be running on the local machine, or you can edit the options at the top of the script to connect to your Qdrant instance of choice.

-By default 2 fastembed models will be downloaded: "jinaai/jina-embeddings-v2-small-en", "jinaai/jina-reranker-v2-base-multilingual"
+By default 2 Fastembed models will be downloaded: "jinaai/jina-embeddings-v2-small-en" and "jinaai/jina-reranker-v2-base-multilingual"

 The nltk WordNet corpus will also be downloaded on first run, but it's small.